The summer months promise longer days, warmer weather, and the chance to really make the most out of your boat.

 Inspect any safety equipment

-The annual boat inspection when preparing your boat for summer is a perfect opportunity to check that you have all of the necessary safety equipment on board and that it is all in good condition.
+The annual boat inspection is a perfect opportunity to prepare your boat for summer, you can check that you have all of the necessary safety equipment on board and that it is all in good condition.

 There must be a lifejacket suited to the floatation needs of all passengers on board; they must all be the correct size, and in good working order.